- Course Number:

 - Special Fee:

 Course DescriptionIntroduces fundamentals of tap dance technique and vocabulary.
-Develops a sense of timing, rhythm, musicality.
+Develops a sense of timing, rhythm, and musicality.
 Emphasizes basic traditional tap steps, rhythm tap combinations and complete dances.
 D 175A and PE 186K are equivalent and only one may be taken for credit.
 Audit available.

 Develop skills in beginning tap dance steps, combinations, and tap improvisation.